What will I learn on the How to take better Infrared Photos Workshop?

 - On-going email support

 Transport to Stourhead estate, entrance fee if not a National Trust member, parking, meals and refreshments

-Why not book an on-line picture review to give you the full benefit of your investment in yourself?
+Why not book an Online Picture Review to give you the full benefit of your time and effort on the workshop.

 See how else you can gain skills and knowledge to boost your photographic confidence with Taster Days, Workshops and Masterclasses.